-When SalesForce hit the market in 1999, it changed the way sales organizations kept records and communicated among themselves.
+When Salesforce hit the market in 1999, it changed the way sales organizations kept records and communicated among themselves.
 Now the number one customer relationship management (CRM) software suite in the world, Salesforce helps account representatives stay organized in the office and on the road and helps their managers stay on top of what their field is doing with a single, centralized, cloud-based solution.

 Of course, a CRM solution is only valuable when its information is up to date.
 For sales reps, that means logging calls and activities on a daily basis.
 And although Salesforce provides an easy-to-use web-based interface and accompanying mobile apps, ideally, call and activity logging could be better accomplished without manually typing anything — whether that’s on a keyboard or on a 4.7-inch smartphone screen.
 Instead, reps should be able to log their notes simply by speaking.

-This was one of our goals in building Panopto’s video integration with SalesForce.
+This was one of our goals in building Panopto’s video integration with Salesforce.

 Starting with the iPhone 4 in 2010, smartphones have almost all come equipped with front-facing cameras.
-The merit of the front-facing camera’s effects on culture are hotly debated, but one truth remains: it’s never been easier to capture video from anywhere.
+The merit of the front-facing camera’s effects on culture are hotly debated, but one truth remains: it’s never been easier to record video from anywhere.

 Later, when salespeople need to prepare for the next meeting, they can re-watch their earlier video and get caught up with ease.
 Adding video to Salesforce means that video call reports are integrated right into the same tool that they use to keep track of other notes, action items, and documents.